hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 \ell = \frac{k_B\mathcal{T}}{mg}.
 $$

-From observing the pollen grains meander, we can directly calculate the diffusion coefficient $D = \ell v$, since $d^2 \sim Dt$.
+From observing the pollen grains meander in the equilibrium plane, we can directly calculate the diffusion coefficient $D = \ell v$, since $d^2 \sim Dt$.
 We still need to work out the velocity, $v$, and here is the clever
 part: since our fluid was viscous, and assuming the grains move